nyu-pl-sp19/class09/README.md

 The first question we have to answer is how different types relate.
-A value `v` of type `t` is compatible with type `s` if `v` can be used in a context that expects a value of type `t`.
+A value `v` of type `t` is compatible with type `s` if `v` can be used in a context that expects a value of type `s`.
 In OCaml, this is true whenever the type `t` is *more general* than the type `s`.
 This definition may seem counter-intuitive at first.
 However, it captures the idea that a type `t` that is more general than another type `s`